-- 23 Coupled numerical models, which simulate water and energy fluxes in the subsurface-land surface-atmosphere system in a - 24 physically consistent way are a prerequisite for the analysis and a better understanding of heat and matter exchange fluxes at - 25 compartmental boundaries and interdependencies of states across these boundaries.
-Complete state evolutions generated by - 26 such models may be regarded as a proxy of the real world, provided they are run at sufficiently high resolution and - 27 incorporate the most important processes.
-Such a simulated reality can be used to test hypotheses on the functioning of the - 28 coupled terrestrial system.
-Coupled simulation systems, however, face severe problems caused by the vastly different scales - 29 of the processes acting in and between the compartments of the terrestrial system, which also hinders comprehensive tests of - 30 their realism.
-We used the Terrestrial Systems Modeling Platform TerrSysMP, which couples the meteorological model - 31 COSMO, the land-surface model CLM, and the subsurface model ParFlow, to generate a simulated catchment for a regional

-32 terrestrial system mimicking the Neckar catchment in southwest Germany.
-Simulations for this catchment are made for the 33 period 2007-2015, and at a spatial resolution of 400m for the land surface and subsurface and 1.1km for the atmosphere.
-34 Among a discussion of modelling challenges, the model performance is evaluated based on observations covering several 35 variables of the water cycle.
-We find that the simulated catchment behaves in many aspects quite close to observations of the real Neckar catchment, e.g. concerning atmospheric boundary-layer height, precipitation, and runoff.
-But also discrepancies 36 37 become apparent, both in the ability of the model to correctly simulate some processes which still need improvement such as 38 overland flow, and in the realism of some observation operators like the satellite based soil moisture sensors.
-The whole raw 39 dataset is available for interested users.
-The dataset described here is available via the CERA database (Schalge et al. 2020): 40 https://doi.org/10.26050/WDCC/Neckar VCS v1
+Abstract.
+Coupled numerical models, which simulate water and energy fluxes in the subsurface-land-surfaceatmosphere system in a physically consistent way, are a prerequisite for the analysis and a better understanding of heat and matter exchange fluxes at compartmental boundaries and interdependencies of states across these boundaries.
+Complete state evolutions generated by such models may be regarded as a proxy of the real world, provided they are run at sufficiently high resolution and incorporate the most important processes.
+Such a simulated reality can be used to test hypotheses on the functioning of the coupled terrestrial system.
+Coupled simulation systems, however, face severe problems caused by the vastly different scales of the processes acting in and between the compartments of the terrestrial system, which also hinders comprehensive tests of their realism.
+We used the Terrestrial Systems Modeling Platform (TerrSysMP), which couples the meteorological Consortium for Small-scale Modeling (COSMO) model, the land-surface Community Land Model (CLM), and the subsurface ParFlow model, to generate a simulated catchment for a regional terrestrial system mimicking the Neckar catchment in southwest Germany, the virtual Neckar catchment.
+Simulations for this catchment are made for the period 2007-2015 and at a spatial resolution of 400 m for the land surface and subsurface and 1.1 km for the atmosphere.
+Among a discussion of modeling challenges, the model performance is evaluated based on observations covering several variables of the water cycle.
+We find that the simulated catchment behaves in many aspects quite close to observations of the real Neckar catchment, e.g., concerning atmospheric boundary-layer height, precipitation, and runoff.
+But also discrepancies become apparent, both in the ability of the model to correctly simulate some processes which still need improvement, such as overland flow, and in the realism of some observation operators like the satellite-based soil moisture sensors.
+The whole raw dataset is available for interested users.
+The dataset described here is available via the CERA database (Schalge et al., 2020): https://doi.org/10.26050/WDCC/Neckar_VCS_v1.